About Texas Children's Hospital

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

 We are searching for a Director of Safety and Security Services – someone who works well in a fast-paced setting.
-In this position, you’ll effectively lead efficient and cost-effective delivery of safety and security services across the system, including overseeing Joint Commission regulatory compliance and safeguarding the organization's assets, employees, patients, and visitors.
-In this position, you will also provide leadership, direction, and support to the continued development of strategic initiatives, including business plans to support these initiatives and provide outstanding customer service, develop strong relationships with executives, directors and all other leadership positions across the organization, identify and resolve problems quickly and appropriately, and ensure communication is maximized.
+In this position, you’ll efficiently lead the cost-effective delivery of safety and security services across the system, including overseeing Joint Commission regulatory compliance and safeguarding the organization's assets, employees, patients, and visitors.
+In this position, you will also provide leadership, direction, and support to the continued development of strategic initiatives, including business plans to support these initiatives and provide outstanding customer service, develop strong relationships with all other leadership positions across the organization, identify and resolve problems quickly and appropriately, and ensure communication is maximized.

 Think you’ve got what it takes?

-- Serves as the organization-wide Safety Officer and coordinates the on-going system of information collection and evaluation in order to identify deficiencies and opportunities for improvement relative to The Joint Commission (TJC), Environment of Care (EC), Emergency Management, and Life Safety Code standards
+- Serve as the organization-wide Safety Officer and coordinate the on-going system of information collection and evaluation in order to identify deficiencies and opportunities for improvement relative to The Joint Commission (TJC), Environment of Care (EC), Emergency Management, and Life Safety Code standards

-- Coordinates activities of the management plans within the Environment of Care and Chair’s the Environmental Safety Council for the system
+- Coordinate activities for the management plans within the Environment of Care and lead the Environmental Safety Council for the system

-- Directs and manages the physical Security Services functions, ensuring all key processes are aligned with the goals and objectives of the company
+- Direct and manage the physical security service functions, ensuring all key processes are aligned with the goals and objectives of the company

-- Manages operations regarding personnel, electronic security systems, and equipment, access control measures and related customer services
+- Manage operations regarding personnel, electronic security systems, and equipment, access control measures, and related customer services

-- Directs the Safety and Security Services functions ensuring all key processes are aligned with the goals and objectives of the organization, including the management of the Mission Control/Service Response Center operation
+- Direct the safety and security service functions, ensuring all key processes are aligned with the goals of the organization, including the management of the Mission Control/Service Response Center operations

-- Directs and manages the Regulatory Compliance functions for the system
+- Direct and manage the regulatory compliance functions for the system

-- Establishes Safety and Security priorities, defining roles and responsibilities, building capacity, and creating systems of accountability to ensure a safe and secure environment for all patients, visitors, and staff
+- Establish safety and security priorities, defining roles and responsibilities, building capacity, and creating systems of accountability to ensure a safe and secure environment for all patients, visitors, and staff

-- Manages the Safety functions, which includes regulatory compliance with state, local and national providers ensuring all key processes are aligned with the goals and objectives of the organization
+- Manage safety functions, which include the regulatory compliance with state, local and national providers and ensure all key processes are aligned with the objectives of the organization

-- Develops and grows the competencies of the Safety and Security Services management team through team development, implementation, and support of the specific training for the various responsibilities
+- Develop and grow the competencies of the safety and security services management team through team development, implementation, and support of the specific training for the various responsibilities

-- Provides support to senior leadership in setting the strategic and financial direction of Safety and Security services for the organization
+- Provide support to senior leadership by setting the strategic and financial direction of safety and security services for the organization

-- May direct quality initiatives in collaboration with the Chief Patient Safety Officer, physicians, and other departmental directors
+- Diredct quality initiatives in collaboration with the Chief Patient Safety Officer, physicians, and other departmental directors

-- Ensures compliance with regulatory and quality standards and audits related to safety, security, hazardous materials, and biomedical waste services
+- Ensure compliance with regulatory and quality standards and audits related to safety, security, hazardous materials, and biomedical waste services

-- Leads the development and implementation of the Commissioned Security Officer Program to ensure compliance with all State of Texas regulatory requirements
+- Lead the development and implementation of the Commissioned Security Officer Program to ensure compliance with all State of Texas regulatory requirements

-- Participates as a member of the Facilities and Information Technology (FIT) Team for the organization’s Global Health Programs
+- Participate as a member of the Facilities and Information Technology (FIT) Team for the organization’s Global Health Programs

 - Master’s degree in business administration, healthcare, or related technical field required